benningtonparkhoa/benningtonparkhoa.github.io/restrictions.md

 [Home](index.md) | [About](about.md) | [Events](events.md) | [FAQ](faq.md) | [Restrictions](restrictions.md) | [Board of Trustees](trustees.md) | [Contact](contact.md)

-## The following key documents are recorded with the County of Peoria:
+## The following Bennington Park documents are recorded with the County of Peoria:

 ![Plat of Subdivision](BP Plat.pdf)